rsturla/eternal-images/README.md

 # Eternal Images

+> [!NOTE]
+> This project should not be consumed directly by anyone.
+It should be used as a reference when building your own images.
+> This is my opinionated image and includes everything I use for day-to-day tasks, plus is used for testing new features before contributing them to [Universal Blue](https://github.com/ublue-os/).
+>
+> Interested users are advised to consume images from [Universal Blue](https://github.com/ublue-os/) instead due to the larger community of maintainers and committment to providing support for their images.
+They also provide guidance on creating your own image.

 A collection of Immutable Linux Desktop images from the Eternal Linux project.
 All images provided are highly opinionated and represent my personal preferences for a Linux desktop.
 Feel free to clone and modify these images to suit your own needs.

 ## Images